-When Yahushua Messiah [Jesus Christ] taught the parable of the Wise and Foolish Virgins, He spoke the following words:
+When Yahushua Messiah [the Hebrew name for Jesus Christ] taught the parable of the Wise and Foolish Virgins, He spoke the following words:

 “They that were ready went in with Him [the Bridegroom] to the marriage” (Matthew 25:10)

 In this passage from Matthew 25, Yahushua was teaching His disciples the importance of being ready for a marriage.
-From Revelation 19:7-9, we learn that the marriage Yahushua is referring to is His own marriage — “the marriage supper of the Lamb.” (see Revelation 19:7-9)
+The marriage Yahushua is referring to is His own marriage — “the marriage supper of the Lamb.” (see Revelation 19:7-9)

 Walking in Wisdom

-Here in brief is what we have seen in previous parts of this series.
+Very briefly, here is what we have seen in the previous parts of this series.

-We have seen that the one who is wise, learns to choose humility as a way of life.
-We saw that those who walk in the way of wisdom, are those who choose to follow the example of Messiah — who humbled Himself by becoming obedient.
+In Part 3, we saw that the one who is wise, learns to choose humility as a way of life — choosing to follow the example of Messiah, who humbled Himself by becoming obedient.